 (U) Stanley Thorne (5%)

 Thorne was nominated at the State GOP Assembly, but it turns out he wasn’t actually a registered Republican in Colorado.
-Now he’s running for AG as an “Unaffiliated” candidate.
+It’s still not clear that he is even legally able to practice law in Colorado.

 SECRETARY OF STATE

-Griswold has considerably more resources for her campaign than Anderson.
+Griswold has considerably more resources for her campaign than Anderson, and this is reflected in recent polling data.

 (D) Diana DeGette* (100%)